thomaswalden/thomaswalden.github.io/aboutme.md

  - Brendan R. Scott, Kieran J. Marston, Shaun Y. Teo, Mitchell R. L. Forrest, **Thomas P. Walden** and Jeremiah J. Peiffer.
 Understanding the intensity of resistance exercise: is the workrate a useful metric?
 (Exercise and Sport Science Australia Conference – 2021)

  - **Thomas P. Walden**, Olivier Girard, Andrew M. Jonson, Alasdair Dempsey, Kieran J. Marston and Brendan R. Scott.
-Acute muscle oxygenation and activation responses to resistance exercise in hypoxia.
-(Australian Strength and Conditioning Association – 2019)
+[Acute muscle oxygenation and activation responses to resistance exercise in hypoxia.](https://www.researchgate.net/publication/337560946_Acute_Muscle_Oxygenation_and_Activation_Responses_to_Resistance_Exercise_in_Hypoxia) (Australian Strength and Conditioning Association – 2019)

  - **Thomas P. Walden**, Olivier Girard, Andrew M. Jonson and Brendan R. Scott.
-Hypoxic resistance exercise: How does training to failure or not influence acute physiological responses?
-(International Conference on Strength Training - 2018)
+Hypoxic resistance exercise: [How does training to failure or not influence acute physiological responses?](https://www.researchgate.net/publication/337560948_Hypoxic_Resistance_Exercise_How_Does_Training_to_Failure_or_Not_Influence_Acute_Physiological_Responses) (International Conference on Strength Training - 2018)

  - Andrew M. Jonson, Olivier Girard, **Thomas P. Walden** and Brendan R. Scott.
-Resistance exercise to failure or not in hypoxia and normoxia: Acute changes in weight lifting velocity.
-(International Conference on Strength Training - 2018)
+[Resistance exercise to failure or not in hypoxia and normoxia: Acute changes in weight lifting velocity](https://www.researchgate.net/publication/344606940_Resistance_Exercise_To_Failure_Or_Not_In_Hypoxia_And_Normoxia_Acute_Changes_In_Weight_Lifting_Velocity) (International Conference on Strength Training - 2018)

 ### Career Aspirations and Goals
  - My number one goal is to use my research skills to help as many people enjoy the benefits of exercise